-First let’s begin with the flowerpot for this easy DIY moss topiary in a pot.
-I paint one coat of the acrylic gesso.
-As an example, I like working with gesso more than craft paint for this project is because I like the way it layers.
-I believe it adds a different texture to pots.
+First, let’s begin with the flower pots for this easy DIY moss topiary in a pot, I paint one coat of acrylic gesso.
+Basically, I like working with gesso more than craft paint for this project because of the way it layers.
+It makes a unique topiary pot.

-After the gesso dries, I begin adding the white gesso for my DIY moss topiary randomly using a dry brush technique.
-This time I did use a sponge brush however if this is new to you, I HIGHLY recommend a chip brush or craft brush!
-This is where the texture begins to build on the flowerpot.
+After the gesso dries, begin adding the white gesso for my DIY moss topiary randomly using a dry brush technique.
+This time I did use a foam brush however if this is new to you, I HIGHLY recommend a chip brush.
+Here you will notice the texture begins to build on the flowerpots and gives these a custom design.
 Let this dry for a bit.